secretstartups/handbook/content/handbook/marketing/sales-development/sales-development-tools.md

 4. Ensure that Products match up to Qualification info in Call Connect and/or Meeting
 5. For BDRs, ensure account was in AWA status ensuring that the [RoE](https://handbook.gitlab.com/handbook/marketing/sales-development/#rules-of-engagement-quick-guide) was followed
-6. Flag in the [Audit Doc](https://docs.google.com/spreadsheets/d/1IBSfKuK6QcvsAIPvW7uYYCjeMtqPmpeDv2swsPAZShc/edit#gid=0), any questions related to the audited opportunities.
+6. Flag in the monthly [Audit Doc](https://docs.google.com/spreadsheets/d/1IBSfKuK6QcvsAIPvW7uYYCjeMtqPmpeDv2swsPAZShc/edit#gid=0), any questions related to the audited opportunities.

 ### AUDIT PROCESS: